 As of 2024, China has one of the largest diplomatic networks of any country in the world.

-As of 2024, over 67% of China's population lives in urban areas.
-China has over 160 cities with a population of over one million, including 18 megacities.
+By 2024, over 67% of China's population lived in urban areas and the country had over 160 cities with a population of over one million, including 18 megacities.

 With current policies, the GHG emissions of China will probably peak in 2025.

-By 2030, China's GHG emissions will return to 2022 levels, however, such pathway still leads to a three-degree temperature rise.
+By 2030, China's GHG emissions are projected to return to 2022 levels, although this trajectory still leads to a three-degree temperature rise.

-According to academics, in order to limit climate change in China to 1.5 °C, electricity generation from coal in China without carbon capture must be phased out by 2045.
+Academics suggest that to limit climate change in China to 1.5 °C (2.7 °F), electricity generation from coal in China without carbon capture must be phased out by 2045.

 In 2020, the Chinese government announced its aims for the country to reach its peak emissions levels before 2030, and achieve carbon neutrality by 2060 in line with the Paris Agreement.